Government Finance: State Government

-The 2011–13 Legislatively Approved Budget included approximately $13.7 billion in the General Fund for a 23.3 percent share of the total budget.
+The 2015–2017 Legislatively Approved Budget included approximately $18.1 billion in General Fund expenditures—a 25.5 percent share of the total budget.
 The General Fund is largely made up of personal and corporate income taxes collected by the Oregon Department of Revenue.
 The personal income tax makes up the largest share of General Fund revenue.
-It accounts for about 87 percent of projected revenue for 2011–13 as of the June 2012 quarterly revenue forecast.
-Corporate income taxes are about 6 percent of the total revenue amount.
+It accounts for about 87.2 percent of projected revenue for 2015–2017 as of the June 2016 quarterly revenue forecast.
+Corporate income taxes are about 6.1 percent of the total revenue amount.
 Other sources make up the remainder.
-The largest of these are the cigarette tax, estate tax and the liquor apportionment transfer.
+The largest of these sources are the cigarette tax, estate tax and the liquor apportionment transfer.

-General Fund revenues for the 2011–13 biennium are expected to total $14 billion.
-There was no balance carried over from the prior biennium of approximately $528.8 million after a dedicated transfer of $136.7 million was made to the Rainy Day Fund.
-As of June 2012, the revenue forecast was $200 million below the “Close of Session” forecast, bringing total resources to $13.8 billion.
-The updated projected ending balance for 2011–13 is $95 million.
+General Fund revenues for the 2015–2017 biennium are expected to total $18.1 billion.
+There was a balance carried over from the prior biennium of approximately $528.8 million after a dedicated transfer of $136.7 million was made to the Rainy Day Fund.
+As of June 2016, the revenue forecast was $24.8 million above the “Close of Session” forecast, bringing total resources to $18.3 billion.
+The updated projected ending balance for 2015–2017 is $261.8 million.

 The Lottery Fund derives from the sale of lottery game tickets and from Video Lottery.
 After prizes and lottery expenses are paid, revenue flows to the Economic Development Fund.
 A portion of the Lottery Fund is constitutionally dedicated to be spent in specific ways.
 The remainder is distributed at the discretion of the Legislature for economic development.

-The 2011–13 Legislatively Approved Budget included $1.1 billion of expenditures from the Lottery Fund, which is about 1.8 percent of the total budget.
+The 2015–2017 Legislatively Approved Budget included $958.2 million of expenditures from the Lottery Fund, which is about 1.4 percent of the total budget.
 Dedicated spending accounted for about 38 percent of that amount, and debt service accounted for another 24 percent.
 The remainder was distributed to the State School Fund and a variety of other projects.
-Overall, about 60 percent of the Lottery Fund is dedicated to education.
+Overall, about 53 percent of the Lottery Fund is dedicated to education.

-The 2011–13 Legislatively Approved Budget included $29.1 billion in Other Funds for a 49.5 percent share of the total budget.
-Other Funds revenue generally refers to money collected by agencies in return for services.
-Legislative actions may allow an agency to levy taxes, provide services for a fee, license individuals or otherwise earn revenues to pay for programs.
-These Other Funds are often separate and distinct from monies collected for general government purposes (General Fund), and they may be based on statutory language, federal mandate and legal requirements or for specific business reasons.
-Some funds are “dedicated” in that the income and disbursements are limited by the state’s constitution or by another law (for example, the Highway Fund).
+The 2015–2017 Legislatively Approved Budget included $29 billion in Other Funds for a 40.9 percent share of the total budget.
+Other Funds revenue generally refers to monies collected by agencies in return for services.
+Legislative actions may allow an agency to levy taxes, provide services for a fee, license individuals, or otherwise earn revenues to pay for programs.
+These Other Funds are often separate and distinct from monies collected for general government purposes (General Fund), and they may be based on statutory language, federal mandate, legal requirements, or for specific business reasons.
+Some funds are “dedicated”— the income and disbursements are limited by the state’s constitution or by another law (for example, the Highway Fund).
 Other Funds may not be moved from one major program to another.
 Consequently, competition for these monies is limited.

 State Budget Process

-Oregon state agencies develop biennial budgets according to instructions provided by the Department of Administrative Services, Budget and Management Division.
+Oregon state agencies develop biennial budgets according to instructions provided by the Department of Administrative Services, Chief Financial Office.
 This budget development process begins in even-numbered years, well before the Legislative Assembly convenes in January of the odd-numbered years.
-Agencies are required to prepare and submit their budget requests for review by the Budget and Management Division by September 1.
-These budget requests consist of narrative descriptions of agency programs, completed forms, and reports from the Oregon Budget Information and Tracking System (ORBITS).
+Agencies are required to prepare and submit their budget requests to the Chief Financial Office.
+These budget requests consist of narrative descriptions of agency programs, completed budgetary forms, and reports from the Oregon Budget Information and Tracking System (ORBITS).
 An agency budget request serves as a conduit to the governor and the Legislature that identifies the agency’s needs and priorities.

-Agencies begin by building a current program budget, which is the amount of money needed in the new biennium to continue all existing programs.
-An agency may request changes to this budget through policy packages, which describe the purpose and the amount needed.
+Agencies begin by building a Current Service Level (CSL) budget, which is the amount of money needed in the upcoming biennium to continue all existing programs, minus one-time monies.
+An agency may request additions to their CSL budget through policy packages, which describe the purpose and the amount needed.
 Agencies also must identify program reductions and performance targets.
-For their 2011–13 budget requests, agencies began in March 2010 and submitted their completed requests by September 2010.
+For their 2015–2017 budget requests, agencies began in March 2014 and submitted their completed requests by September 2014.
 An agency’s budget provides an outline of what an agency does, what it costs, and how many people are involved.

-After they pass a review by the Governor’s Office and the Budget and Management Division, the budget requests become part of the Governor’s Recommended Budget.
+After analysis by the Governor’s Office and the Chief Financial Office, the governor aligns her priorities with the agencies’ requests resulting in the Governor’s Recommended Budget.
 Because the governor has a legal obligation to submit a balanced budget for all of state government, the Governor’s Recommended Budget includes the proposed budgets for the Legislative Assembly and the Judicial Department.
 However, because of separation of power principles, the governor’s budget recommendations are advisory only for the other two branches.
-The governor presents the Recommended Budget to the Legislative Assembly when it convenes in January of odd-numbered years.
+The governor presents the Governor’s Recommended Budget to the Legislative Assembly when it convenes in January of odd-numbered years.

 Rainy Day Fund and Education Stability Fund

 Established in 2007, the Oregon Rainy Day Fund is essentially a savings account for state government.
-Withdrawals can be made only if at least one of three requirements is met: a decline in statewide employment, a projected budgetary shortfall, or declaration of a state of emergency plus a three-fifths vote of the members of both houses.
-Given the economic conditions in 2009 and 2010, the fund needed to be used.
-The fund balance is expected to be $61.7 million at the end of the current biennium.
+Withdrawals can be made, after a three-fifths vote of approval by the Legislature, if there is a decline in the General Fund for the current or subsequent biennium budgets, there is a prolonged employment decline, or the governor declares an emergency.
+Given the economic conditions in 2009 and 2010, the fund needed to be utilized.
+The current fund balance is expected to be $387.6 million at the end of the 2015–2017

 The Education Stability Fund (ESF) was created through a constitutional amendment approved by voters in 2002.
-The ESF receives 18 percent of lottery earnings deposited on a quarterly basis.
-The ESF has similar triggers as the Rainy Day Fund.
-Just as the Rainy Day Fund had been drawn down during the last economic downturn, the ESF was used to balance budgets in the 2009–11 and 2011–13 biennia.
-Based on the June 2012 revenue forecast, the fund is projected to have a balance of $10.5 million at the end of the 2011–13 biennium.
+The ESF receives 18 percent of net lottery proceeds deposited on a quarterly basis.
+The ESF has similar requirements as the Rainy Day Fund.
+Like the Rainy Day Fund, the ESF had been drawn down during the last economic downturn to balance budgets in the 2009–2011 and 2011–2013 biennia.
+Based on the June 2016 revenue forecast, the fund is projected to have a balance of $381.6 million at the end of the 2015–2017 biennium.